 The other thing that Erhman points out is that although Joseph has a genealogy in both Matthew and Luke that leads back to King David, as it must under the prophecies, both genealogies get there in completely different ways.

 The birth narrative in popular culture that we celebrate at Christmas is essentially an amalgam of both stories.
-So the wise men show up, and the shepherds show up as well, and Jesus is born in a manger.
-There is a census and Jesus has to flee to Egpyt.
+The wise men show up, and the shepherds show up as well, and Jesus is born in a manger.
+There is a census and Jesus must flee to Egypt.

 It’s beyond the scope of this article to get into the meaning and consequences of the differences in these two birth narratives, although an excellent explanation of those meanings can be found in Erhman’s book Jesus, Interrupted.